MrSpock182/safira-validation/README.md

 # 🖤 VALIDATION PROJECT SAFIRA 🖤
-## With this LIB you can validate if CNPJ is correct or not
+## With this LIB you can validate if CNPJ is correct